Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Experimental setup

-Generating the feedback signal:\quad In our experiment, we use the signal from the ``in-loop'' PMT, which is located in the transmission path of the knife edge, to generate the feedback signal for feedback cooling.
+In our experiment, we use the signal from the ``in-loop'' PMT, which is located in the transmission path of the knife edge, to generate the feedback signal for feedback cooling.
 The ``out-loop'' PMT, which is in the reflected path of the knife edge, is used as an independent detector to measure the temperature of the ion.

-In order to generate the feedback signal for feedback cooling, the in-loop PMT signal is filtered, phase-shifted, and amplified before being sent to one of the compensation electrodes located near the ion to provide a damping force.
+In order to generate the feedback signal for feedback cooling, the in-loop PMT signal is passed through a narrow Butterworth bandpass filter, with a center frequency of 455\,kHz and a 3\,dB bandwidth of 80\,kHz, to extract the ion motion.
+The filtered signal is then phase-shifted and amplified with a low-noise amplifier before being sent to one of the compensation electrodes located near the ion to provide the damping force.
 Two independent feedback circuits whose outputs are connected to two separate compensation electrodes of the trap assembly are necessary to feedback cool both radial trap axes simultaneously, since the ion motion along each axis requires in principle different phase-shift and gain settings to achieve optimal feedback cooling.
+In order to reduce electric noise, low-pass filters with a cut-off frequency of 70\,kHz are located close to the trap electrodes.
+Passing the feedback signal through these filters leads to attenuation which can be compensated for by increasing the amplification of the feedback circuit.
+It additionally makes the setup impervious to other noise sources (outside of the spectral range of the filters) such as laser intensity noise.
+As evident from the measurements (see Fig.\ref{fig:fb_cooling_temperatures}) shown later, the feedback rates are not limited by the bandwidths of these filters.